toddcf/pirate-treasure/README.md

 - Add favicon.
 - Display click counter at all times.
 - Change font color and sizing of image license link.
+- Make CSS more concise by cascading IDs and CLASSES rather than repeating myself.